Socialist Revolutionary Party: Russian Revolution

 The February Revolution allowed the SRs to return to an active political role.
 Party leaders, including Chernov, returned to Russia.
 They played a major role in the formation and leadership of the soviets, albeit in most cases playing second fiddle to the Mensheviks.
-One member, Alexander Kerensky, joined the Provisional Government in March 1917 as Minister of Justice, eventually becoming the head of a coalition socialist-liberal government in July 1917, although his connection with the party was tenuous.
+One member, Alexander Kerensky, joined the Russian Provisional Government in March 1917 as Minister of Justice, eventually becoming the head of a coalition socialist-liberal government in July 1917, although his connection with the party was tenuous.
 He had served in the Duma with the social democratic Trudoviks, breakaway SRs that defied the party's refusal to participate in the Duma.

 After the fall of the first coalition in April–May 1917 and the reshuffling of the Provisional Government, the party played a larger role.
 Its key government official at the time was Chernov who joined the government as Minister of Agriculture.
 Chernov also tried to play a larger role, particularly in foreign affairs, but he soon found himself marginalised and his proposals of far-reaching agrarian reform blocked by more conservative members of the government.
 After the failed Bolshevik uprising of July 1917, Chernov found himself on the defensive as allegedly soft on the Bolsheviks and was excluded from the revamped coalition in August 1917.
 The party was now represented in the government by Nikolai Avksentiev, a defensist, as Minister of the Interior.